CloudAndHeat/talks/2018/hassle-free-kubernetes-on-openstack/PITCHME.md

 ---

-## Kubernetes over Openstack
+## Openstack
 - Openstack, an Open Source software for building Public and Private Clouds
 - A collection of services for Compute, Network, Storage resources, and more
 - Openstack Magnum for the automated deployment of k8s clusters

+Note:
+- What is Openstack ?
+Cloud platform / sofware
+- Openstack Heat to deploy templates on Openstack
+- Openstack Magnum using Openstack Heat to deploy k8s clusters on Openstack
+- customer needs
+- Production setup : 3 k8s Master nodes, running on different nodes.

+---

+## Kubernetes over Openstack

 - Creation of Cluster templates
-- Creation of multiple clusters, based on those templates.
+- Creation of multiple clusters, based on those templates
 - No manual installation of Kubernetes required !

 Note: